angie0120/GRC-Portfolio/README.md

 Hi, I'm Angeline, a GRC professional with a focus on AWS cloud security.

 ## Professional Summary
-I'm a cybersecurity risk management and GRC professional with demonstrated success in enterprise risk assessment, control validation, and regulatory compliance.
-Proven ability to partner effectively with senior leadership, internal audit teams, and cross-functional stakeholders to strengthen risk frameworks, streamline remediation efforts, and enhance organizational resilience.
-Skilled in compliance program management, risk methodologies, and data-driven reporting using platforms like ServiceNow GRC.
-CISA-certified and experienced with NIST CSF 2.0, SOC 2, GDPR, and regulatory standards.
-Committed to fostering a culture of compliance and proactive risk mitigation.
+I'm a cybersecurity risk management professional with a proven track record in enterprise risk assessment, control validation, and regulatory compliance.
+Adept at collaborating with senior leadership, internal audit, and cross-functional teams to strengthen risk frameworks, streamline remediation efforts, and enhance organizational resilience.
+Experienced in managing compliance programs and applying risk methodologies, with hands-on expertise in ServiceNow GRC and AuditBoard platforms.

 ### Cloud Platforms
 - Amazon Web Services (AWS)